Dew: Occurrence

-Adequate cooling of the surface typically takes place when it loses more energy by infrared radiation than it receives as solar radiation from the sun, which is especially the case on clear nights.
+Adequate cooling of the surface typically takes place when it loses more energy by infrared radiation than it receives as solar radiation from the Sun, which is especially the case on clear nights.
 Poor thermal conductivity restricts the replacement of such losses from deeper ground layers, which are typically warmer at night.
 Preferred objects of dew formation are thus poor conducting or well isolated from the ground, and non-metallic, while shiny metal coated surfaces are poor infrared radiators.
 Preferred weather conditions include the absence of clouds and little water vapor in the higher atmosphere to minimize greenhouse effects and sufficient humidity of the air near the ground.
 Typical dew nights are classically considered calm, because the wind transports (nocturnally) warmer air from higher levels to the cold surface.
 However, if the atmosphere is the major source of moisture (this type is called dewfall), a certain amount of ventilation is needed to replace the vapor that is already condensed.
 The highest optimum wind speeds could be found on arid islands.
-If the wet soil beneath is the major source of vapor, however (this type of dew formation is called distillation), wind always seems adverse.
+Wind always seems adverse, however, if the wet soil beneath is the major source of vapor (in which case dew is said to form by distillation).

 The processes of dew formation do not restrict its occurrence to the night and the outdoors.
 They are also working when eyeglasses get steamy in a warm, wet room or in industrial processes.
 However, the term condensation is preferred in these cases.

 Measurement

 A classical device for dew measurement is the drosometer.
-A small, (artificial) condenser surface is suspended from an arm attached to a pointer or a pen that records the weight changes of the condenser on a drum.
+A small (artificial) condenser surface is suspended from an arm attached to a pointer or a pen that records the weight changes of the condenser on a drum.
 Besides being very wind sensitive, however, this, like all artificial surface devices, only provides a measure of the meteorological potential for dew formation.
 The actual amount of dew in a specific place is strongly dependent on surface properties.
 For its measurement, plants, leaves, or whole soil columns are placed on a balance with their surface at the same height and in the same surroundings as would occur naturally, thus providing a small lysimeter.
-Further methods include estimation by means of comparing the droplets to standardized photographs, or volumetric measurement of the amount of water wiped from the surface.
+Further methods include estimation by means of comparing the droplets to standardized photographs or volumetric measurement of the amount of water wiped from the surface.
 Some of these methods include guttation, while others only measure dewfall and/or distillation.